TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-addoreditvattaxidorponumber.md

   1. Login into **Billing** portal, select the **Subscription** that needs to be edited
   2. On Subscription page select **Change Payment Method** and select **Edit Payment method**.
 Enter in PO Number and select **Next**
-  3. This will take the you back to the initial “Choose payment method” page.
+  3. This will take the you back to the initial Choose payment method page.
 Select the check at the bottom to **save** changes

 * For EA Admins & EA Customers